JavokhirbekMirzaakbarov/SOFTWARE-DESIGN-AND-ALGORITHMS/docs/4-functional-programming/is_js_functional.md

 ### 5.1.3 FP-TS

 fp-ts provides developers with popular patterns and reliable abstractions from typed functional languages in TypeScript.
-Allows you to make from TypeScript full-featured FP language, provides a lot of new abstractions and implements a full set of algebraic data structures.
+In contrast to other libraries enlisted above, fp-ts provides lacked features of JS/TS, such as:
+* Higher-kinded types
+* Type-classes (Functors, Monads, Setoids), algebraic data types (Either, Option, IO), and basic utils for them
+* Tool for functional composition, pattern matching, and other FP features

+And on the other side, it does not provide some special utils, for example, `head`, `groupBy`, `drop`, `multiply`, etc. You should implement them by yourself, or use some library from the [ecosystem](https://gcanti.github.io/fp-ts/ecosystem/).
+You can as well use other libraries, such as lodash, ramda, etc. But try not to mix them a lot, and prefer more natural to fp-ts approaches.

 ```ts title="Listing 5.1.3 - transform first element of array"
 import * as O from 'fp-ts/Option';